OctopusDeploy/blog/blog/2024-12/effective-devops-metrics/index.md

 The purpose of your metrics is improvement.
 A common mistake is to show off your improvement by elevating the metric in management reports.
 When you share the measurements too broadly, it fundamentally changes how people respond to them.

-Equally, if you put a chart on a dashboard or information radiator, you are sending a signal about the importance of that number.
+Equally, if you put a chart on a dashboard or information radiator, you're sending a signal about the importance of that number.
 When you make a number prominent, you distract people from anything you omit.

 When metrics become too prominent, either through elevation or visible distraction, tasks not reflected in that number get de-prioritized.
-When someone talks about a development team "gaming the metrics," they are likely admitting that they have created unbalanced signals about what's important.
+When someone talks about a development team "gaming the metrics", they're likely admitting that they've created unbalanced signals about what's important.

 To maintain health, it makes sense to be careful about what numbers we actively track, how long the metric is helpful, and how broadly we share it.

 ## The model for healthy metrics

-The overlay has three dimensions:
+The overlay has 3 dimensions:

 - **Elevation**: Whether or not you make a metric visible outside your team.
 - **Lifespan**: Whether a metric is long-term or temporary.